Updated April 13, 2023

 Introduction to Git Checkout Command

 We’ve all heard about Git, right?
-If not, let me give you a brief introduction to Git Checkout Command and the more popular Github.
-Wait, you didn’t know they are different?
+If not, let me briefly introduce Git Checkout Command and the more popular Github.
+But, wait, you didn’t know they are different?
 Well, they are very different.
 Firstly, Git is a tool for distributed control used by product managers, data scientists, and developers to manage the program’s source code development history, whereas Github is a cloud-based platform built around Git to store codes pushed into it from local computers.